 Ethernet 12 relay module - Web, TCP/IP, Telnet, HTTP API, E-mails

 Ethernet IP Relay I/O module for remote management and control with Virtual Serial Port, TCP/IP, Web, HTTP API, Telnet, SMTP (E-mails).
 It has 12 SPDT Relays (up to 15A), 8 digital inputs (0-12V), 8 analog inputs (0-10V) and one UART port (3.3V).
 Inputs can be adjusted to control relays (standalone mode) or control outputs of another over the LAN/WAN (box-to-box mode).
 Relays can be set on daily basics schedule.
 Suitable for remote control, home automation, data acquisition, sensor processing, alarm systems, PLC applications.
+Supported by DRMv3 and DRM Software.
+Works with Home Assistant, Domoticz and OpenHAB home automation systems as well as with Node-RED IoT platform.
 Now with FREE iOS and Android App!

 - Brand: Denkovi Assembly Electronics ltd.